Home » Koh Mak

 Look out for the 07.45 999 from Ekamai Bus Station to Thammachat Koh Chang Pier, from where you simply hop in a songthaew cab, 60bt per person (300bt charter), for the 20 minute journey to Laem Ngop Pier.
 The bus too may drop you there directly, ask the staff.

 The return is at 14.30.
 Check on booking if you can board it at the bottom of Laem Ngop Pier or you need to get to Ao Thammachat.
-In either case, take either the 11.30 or 12.30 (high season only) speedboat off the island.
+In either case, take the 11.30 speedboat off the island.

-Seudamgo will start a new service too from 1/11/23, which leaves Khao San Road Bangkok at 05.00, collecting at Rama 9 at 06.00 and BKK Airport at 06.30.
-This will connect to its mini catamaran at 12.00 from Laem Sok Pier, 45 minutes to Koh Mak.
-The price is 1,100bt per person, all in for bus and boat.
+Seudamgo’s service also leaves from Khao San Road at 05.00, collecting at Rama 9 at 06.00 and BKK Airport at 06.30.
+This connects to its mini catamaran at 12.00 from Laem Sok Pier, 45 minutes to Koh Mak and then onto Koh Kood.
+The return is 14.30 boat off the island, which links to its bus at 15.30.
+The price is again 1,100bt per person.
+High season only for the Koh Mak connection, bus does run for Koh Kood connection.

 On the main bus page, you can find a full round-up and accompanying timetables for the public buses and microbuses from Ekamai and Morchit Bus Stations to Trat.